 Moving to Sydney

-There are around British expats living in Sydney.
+Syndey is the top destination for British expats in Australia.
 Why are so many British expats moving to Sydney?
 I lived in Australia for a couple of years and here are a few reasons why… jobs, there are plenty of them.
 Everybody who moved there got jobs within a week or two if they wanted one.

 The Sydney harbour and opera house is a beautiful area for food and drinks.
 You have the Rocks, George Street, Darling Harbour, Coogee Beach, Bondi Beach, Manly Beach and Double Bay.
 You can get from the city to the beach with a short bus ride.

 World class restaurants and rolling surf are in abundance.
 The Australian Dollar is also strong now if you want to go travelling, but apartments & housing are now expensive with the average house fetching AUD 1 million.
-You can meet expats on line moving to Sydney here.
+You can meet expats online if you are moving to Sydney here.

 Moving to Melbourne